 Day 8: Glenfinnan Viaduct and Monument, and Mallaig

 Day 9: Oban and Trossachs National Park

 Day 1 in Scotland: Edinburgh

-Arrive to Edinburgh, Scotland and travel to your hotel in the city.
-Rent a car from the airport before heading into Edinburgh.
+Upon arrival to Edinburgh, Scotland, rent a car from the airport and travel to your hotel in the city.
 Note that this itinerary depends on being comfortable with driving in Scotland (opposite side of the road from the United States and much of the rest of Europe), so keep this in mind as your prepare for your trip.

 We recommend staying the Motel One Princes Street in New Town Edinburgh, as it’s close to many of the main attractions, but not so much that you’ll be awake all night with music and boisterous noise.